wagtail/wagtail/docs/topics/pages.md

 A common use case for `get_url(request)` is in any custom template tag your project may include for generating navigation menus.
 When writing such a custom template tag, ensure that it includes `takes_context=True` and use `context.get('request')` to safely pass the request or `None` if no request exists in the context.

-For more information, please see `wagtail.core.models.Page.get_url`{.interpreted-text role="meth"}.
+For more information, please see [ADD TITLE HERE](wagtail.core.models.Page.get_url).

 In the event a full URL (including the protocol and domain) is needed, `Page.get_full_url(request)` can be used instead.
 Whenever possible, the optional `request` argument should be included to enable per-request caching of site-level URL information.
-For more information, please see `wagtail.core.models.Page.get_full_url`{.interpreted-text role="meth"}.
+For more information, please see [ADD TITLE HERE](wagtail.core.models.Page.get_full_url).

 ## Template rendering